mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 ### Summary

 Katagiri Roshi continues to discuss *three-fold emptiness*, and how to *achieve continuity of going beyond* by dealing with all phenomena directly, with compassion and kindness.
-There is an explanation of how the three poisons (greed, anger, and ignorance) transform into the three “learnings” (morality, concentration, and wisdom).
+There is a longer explanation of how the three poisons (greed, anger, and ignorance) transform into the three “learnings” (morality, concentration, and wisdom).

 ### Transcript